gh42lb/js8-net/README.md

 ### Downloading pre-built binaries

-note: The software has been tested in python 3.10 and 2.7 on raspberry pi and windows platforms
+note: The software is incorporated in the HRRM suite.
+Tested on raspberry pi, ubuntu/linux mint and windows platforms

 #### Windows

-    • download the exe file js8_net_client.exe into your chosen directory
+    • download HRRM_setup.exe installer into your chosen directory
-    • run the file: js8_net_client.exe --interface=netcontrol
-    • or: js8_net_client.exe --interface=participant --frequency='fromjs8call' --group='@MYGROUP'

-#### Raspberry pi

-    • download the binary 'js8_net_client' to your chosen directoy
-    • change the file to executable by running: sudo chmod 777 ./js8_net_client
-    • run the program: ./js8_net_client --interface=netcontrol
+    • run the installer
-    • or: ./js8_net_client --interface=participant --frequency='fromjs8call' --group='@MYGROUP'

 ### Download and run from .py files